“I am thinking of doing the Everest Base Camp trek.”

 There was no sound other than the wind, and not a single being for miles around.
 It was just me surrounded by vast expanse of grey white peaks.
 Occasionally a cloud would clear disclosing a beauty – a heart shaped green lake immediately next to a smaller dark blue one.
 I sat there soaking the silence and view.
 Just as I meant to get up, there was one more lake further up on the other side.
 It was as if the clouds were revealing one beauty at a time.

 After an hour or so I started descending, feeling the beginnings of another headache.
-I wondered if it would have been easier if I just used Diamox, but there didn’t seem much point taking it at this altitude.
+I wondered if it would have been easier if I just used Diamox (for altitude sickness) but there didn’t seem much point taking it at this altitude.

 Day 7: Trek to Lobouche (4940 m)

-If there was one thing that was easy on this trek, it was waking up…. since insomnia comes so naturally!
+If there was one thing that was easy on this trek, it was waking up….
+Insomnia comes quite naturally!

 It was now completely a barren path surrounded by peaks all around and an occasional small stream.
 It was a nice and clear day, but quite chilly even when the sun was up.